Read the Conversation

 SP: I am especially proud of a few key achievements.
 During COVID, our vaccine development showcased exceptional science, which we can now build on.
 When India urgently needed antiviral medicine, we became the largest and lowest-cost supplier, providing it at half the cost of others, which built considerable goodwill.
 We focused on doing good rather than maximizing profits.

-Our R&D successes include launching the first drug for a rare pediatric condition and introducing the first generic antibody-drug conjugate, expanding patient access from 5% to 45%.
+Our R&D successes include launching the first drug for a rare pediatric condition and introducing the first generic antibody-drug conjugate to treat breast cancer, expanding patient access from 5% to 45%.
 These milestones are crucial for reaching more patients and paving the way for future launches.
-In the US, we completed our first drug development from Phase I to Phase III trials this year.
-This is a major accomplishment, and if the data is positive, we hope to bring this product to market soon for our orphan indication.
+In the US, we completed recruiting for our EPICS-III trial in PBC.
+This is a major accomplishment, and if the data is positive, we hope to bring this product to market soon for PBC, an orphan indication in the USA.

 Posted